STANFORD -- Rose Bowl-bound Stanford returned to the practice field Tuesday for the first time since winning the Pac-12 championship 11 days earlier.

 He's the top player on a bruising offense that scored nine touchdowns on Nebraska in the Big Ten championship game.

-At 215 pounds, Ball's powerful style is comparable to that of UCLA tailback Jonathan Franklin, who rushed for 194 yards against Stanford in the Pac-12 title
+At 215 pounds, Ball's powerful style is comparable to that of UCLA tailback Jonathan Franklin, who rushed for 194 yards against Stanford in the Pac-12 title game.

 "Ball has proven over time that he's the best college back out there,'' Stanford defensive coordinator Derek Mason said.